dariober/ASCIIGenome/commandHelp.md

 ### print

-**Usage: print [track_regex = .*]...**
+**Usage: print [-full] [track_regex = .*]...**

-Toggle the printing of lines in the tracks matched by track_regex.
-Long lines clipped.
+Toggle the printing of lines for the tracks matched by track_regex.
 Useful to show exactly what features are present in the current window.
-Features are filtered in/out according to the `filter` command.
-Applies only to annotation tracks

-### printFull

-**Usage: printFull [track_regex = .*]...**

-Toggle the printing of lines in the tracks matched by track_regex.
-Long lines wrapped.
-Useful to show exactly what features are present in the current window.
-Features are filtered in/out according to the `filter` command.
-Applies only to annotation tracks
+Features are filtered in/out according to the `grep` command.
+Applies only to annotation tracks.
+Lines extending beyond the screen width are clipped for readability unless the  the flag `-full` is enabled.

 ## Alignments